eshoyfer/meteor-gazelle/doc/specs/wiki.md

 * Each section must have a method to add another section.
 * Each section must have a method to add a sub-section.

+**Functional Requirements**

+* BBCode/Markdown that changes the font size must be removed from the article text upon submission.

 ### 2.0 Viewing an article